ArushC/broadcast/README.md

 place this file in the following directory: /mcl/ffi/java

-3. Change the filepath on line #305 (on my computer, for some reason, the relative path does not work)
+3. Change the filepath in the main() function for each program (on my computer, for some reason, the relative path does not work)

 4. Compile and run